Valentinkvn/Udacity-Behavioral-Cloning-Project/README.md

 [image2]: ./readme_images/original_image.png "Original image"
 [image3]: ./readme_images/cropped_image.png "Cropped image"
 [image4]: ./readme_images/three_images.png "All three images"
+[image5]: ./readme_images/model_architecture.png "Model Architecture"

 ## The code

 The primary code is written in the "model.py" file.
-There you'll can see the implementation of the network architecture and the model training.
+There you'll be able to see the implementation of the network architecture and the model training.
 After the training, the weights of the model are saved into the "model.h5" file and it can be reused later.
+Also, in the "drive.py" file you are able to see the python routine that manages the controlling of the car.
+There is also a simple PI control implementation which is used to smooth the speed changings to a user input set value.

 ## Model Architecture and Training Strategy